txt/plm18/doc/review9.md

 			thing.close()

-!Q4d.
-Are4 b, 4c examples of itnernal or external DSLs.
+Q3d.
+Are 3b, 3c examples of itnernal or external DSLs?
 Justify your answer.

 In the following code: